BenTaylorPublic/screeps/README.md

     Transfer them to the "assignedRoomName" system

 Stockers should pickup resources from the ground and containers, when they're bored

+Haulers should be re-Roled into Stockers instead of suiciding
 ```
 ### Long term:
 ```